Explik/diybirdyapp/docs/graph-representation.md

 This document describes the data representation used for the Tinkerpop graph.

 ## Concepts
+In general concepts point to content, configuration, or other concepts, but content should not point to concepts.

 ### Language
 A language represents a common group of content and concepts, like words, text, pronunciation, etc.
 ```mermaid